tezos/tezos-mirror/docs/developer/contributing.rst

   - Merge requests should include automated tests for new functionality and bug fixes.

-    - Refer to the :ref:`testing guide <testing>` for more information.
+    - Refer to the :doc:`testing guide <testing>` for more information.

     - Bug fixes should include a test that demonstrates that the bug has been fixed (i.e. that fails before the supplied fix).